CenterForOpenScience/Employee-Manual/index.md

 Open enrollment for the health insurance plan is in November of each year.

 Upon separation from COS, COBRA is extended for a maximum of 18-months/1.5 years.
 Under this continuation, former full-time and part-time regular employees can remain on the COS insurance plan, but are responsible for paying for the entire health insurance premium for themselves and their dependents by the 15th of each month.
-All checks are to be mailed to 210 Ridge McIntire Road, Suite 500, Charlottesville, Virginia 22903.
-Additional information will be supplied during the time of separation through Zenefits.
+All payments for COBRA will be paid directly to Zenefits; they will provide additional information during the time of separation.

 Vision Insurance
 ------------------

 COS will cover 100% of full-time employee and all dependent premium costs under Anthem’s Blue View Vision plan and and 50% of all dependent premium costs.
 Vision insurance coverage will begin on the first day of the subsequent month in which employees are hired (i.e., hire date 06/15 - Insurance coverage will begin 07/01).

-Open enrollment for vision insurance is December 1 - December 31 of each year.
+Open enrollment for vision insurance is November of each year.

 Dental Insurance
 ------------------

 COS will cover 100% employee premium costs under Anthem’s Blue View Vision plan and 50% of dependent and spouse premium costs.

-Open enrollment for vision insurance is in November of each year.

 Dental Insurance (full-time and part-time regular employees).
 COS will cover 100% of  employee premium costs and 50% of spouse and dependent coverage under the Guardian Dental Insurance plan.
 These costs will be deducted from the employee’s paycheck pre-tax on a bi-monthly basis.